Mindinventory/FCMHelper/README.md

 Once you will triggered the event, you can set your data and select Ok, Configuration, Messaging Service and meta data will add in your project.

 ### Change Notes
+##### v0.3
+- Given the support for the Android Studio's build number 192 series.
+- Given the field to update the dependency version for the messaging.
+- Updated the UI for the Panel.
 ##### v0.2
 - Find the action with CTRL/CMD + ALT + M
 - Updated the service and instruction file in fcm directory.